mdkulkarni2005/Manas-AI-Assistent/README.md

 Manas-AI-Assistent is a React Native application designed to provide AI-driven chat capabilities.
 The app leverages various technologies and libraries to deliver a seamless and responsive user experience.

 ## Features
-- AI-powered chat functionality
+- AI-powered chat functionality using Google Gemini API
-- Navigation using React Navigation
-- Customizable themes with React Native Paper
+- Voice command recognition
+- Camera access for taking pictures
+- Image upload from gallery
+- Speech-to-text input
+- Advanced and unique UI
 - Expo support for easy development and deployment

 ## Installation